unknown source

 - bounded bounded components does not imply bounded distance to planar – By a disjoint union of many $K_5$ graphs.

-- graph class star has constant vertex cover – trivially
+- star upper bounds vertex cover by a constant – trivially

-- graph class star has constant h-index – trivially
+- star upper bounds h-index by a constant – trivially

 - graph class tree has unbounded h-index – trivially